kuzzleio/kuzzle/doc/2/framework/classes/request-response/configure/index.md

 <SinceBadge version="auto-version" />

-Allows to directly set internal configuration options.
+Allows to configure how the API response should be sent to the requesting client.

 ### Arguments